-- Step 1: assessing present maximum loading for each asset.
+- Step I: assessing present maximum loading for each asset.
 At primary substation (EHV/HV) and above, the historical network SCADA network data was fully available.
 At lower voltages, the present loading was assessed using the full connectivity data including the number, type, and size of customers supplied by each asset.
 This assessment made use of utilisation data where this was available, for example using Maximum Demand Indication (MDI) data. - Step 2: assessing the forecast change in loading for every asset.
 The ENZ Model used the low, baseline and high scenario forecasts, including the individual property level data from EV-Up and Heat-Up across the entire network.
 The modelling combines the forecast information with detailed network data on each of the assets (e.g. their electrical characteristics, ratings etc.) to calculate the change in asset loading. - Step 3: identifying and characterising forecast capacity constraints.
 The ENZ Model established what the resulting loading would be for each scenario and identified where individual assets would be operating outside network limits.
 This is where network constraints would occur if we do not deliver additional capacity.
 In many cases to understand these constraints better we modelled constraints for every half hour period, at individual asset level, for both normal and fault conditions, in each year up to and beyond 2030.

-After this process we know the timing, location, type (e.g. thermal, voltage), and magnitude of every forecast constraint in RIIO-ED2.
+After this process we know the timing, location, type (e.g. thermal, voltage), and magnitude of every forecast constraint in RIIO-ED2. - Step 4: The ENZ Platform also contains a linear optimiser, enabling us to impartially assess optimal solutions.